Photo: Ludmila Schnaider

 Cosmetic vs Non-toxic

 Only paints and products designed for use on the skin should be used for face painting.
-All of the products MUST say ‘cosmetic’ or ‘makeup’ or 'face and body paint' on them.
-Any reputable face paint artist will gladly share the names of the paints they use with you (as I do below).
+All of them MUST say ‘cosmetic’ or ‘makeup’ or 'face and body paint' on them.
+Any reputable face paint artist will gladly share the names of the paints they use with you.
 If they won’t tell you, that is a big red flag and not worth the risk.
 “I’ve always used craft paints, and had no problems at all” or “Everything we use is “Non-Toxic” are not acceptable answers.

 The truth about NON-TOXIC: Non-toxic truly means that you can touch or ingest/eat something bearing that label and probably not die as a result.
 The stomach has powerful acids to dilute or digest the particles to render them with minimal harm to the digestive system.
 Products absorbed through the skin do not go through such process.
 You can actually eat poison ivy with less consequence than if you rub it on your skin.
 (Because the digestive juices beginning with the saliva in your mouth begin to neutralize it immediately.)
 Especially the kids’ skin: small children become intoxicated after prolonged skin exposure to alcohol (ethanol bandages applied to damaged skin).
 Bottom line: "Non-toxic" means safe to eat, not to rub on the skin.
 Another important detail: face paints are designed to be used on many faces in a row, so they already contain antibacterial agents in them.